Winnisquam Regional High School: Athletics

-The girls' volleyball team has been a very strong program for the last nine years, with four Division III state championships (2010, 2012, 2017, 2018) and two Division III runners-up (2013, 2015).
+The girls' volleyball team has been a prominent program for the last nine years, with four Division III state championships (2010, 2012, 2017, 2018) and two Division III runners-up (2013, 2015).
 The volleyball team has played in the finals in six out of the last nine years and has a record of 149 wins and 23 losses from 2010 to 2018.

 Field hockey has been one of the school's most successful programs in recent years, winning the NHIAA Class M-S state title seven times between 1990 and 2004, appearing in the championship eleven times in all during that span.
 The cheerleading team has also been very successful over the years and won the state championship in 1996 and 2008.
 Track and field has also been one of the school's strong performers, including one title and six runner-up finishes for the boys since 1996, as well as two titles and three runner-up finishes for the girls in the same span.

 The boys' soccer team had one of the more memorable performances of any NHIAA team in fall 2007, starting the season 3-7 before winning eight of their next nine to reach the Class M state championship, where they would finish runner-up.
 Winnisquam tied for the lowest rank of any NHIAA finalist during the fall 2007 season (11th, also achieved by Portsmouth field hockey) and earned the school's soccer program its first championship appearance in 44 years.

 Winnisquam has also had a very historic wrestling program.
 Established in 1972 it is one of the original wrestling programs in New Hampshire history.
-Its best year on record was in 2015 when the team placed 3rd at the state tournament led by seniors Richie Mills, Billy Chavanelle, and Christian Duquette.
+Its best year on record was in 2015 when the team placed 3rd at the state tournament.

 Winnisquam football appeared in the state championship game for the first time in the 2009 season.
 The Bears went undefeated in the 2018 season and beat Franklin in the championship, becoming Division IV state champions and winning their first title.

 Winnisquam cross country was a dominant force in the 1950s and 1960s, racking up seven championships and five runners-up.

 Winnisquam baseball won its first state championship in 2010.
 Jordan Cote, a star pitcher for the Bears, was drafted in the third round, 118th overall, by the New York Yankees in 2011.